fplab/ui-for-pl/src/live-programming.rst

 .. container:: bib-item

   .. bibliography:: debugging.bib
-    :filter: key == 'latoza2010reachability'

-  This paper introduced the concept and formalism of *reachability questions*: searches across feasible paths through a program for target statements matching search criteria.
-  (add another sentence about user studies and prevalence of reachability questions)

-.. container:: bib-item

-  .. bibliography:: debugging.bib
     :filter: key == 'lawrance2013foraging'

   This paper provided a theory of programmer navigation when debugging